ethereum/annotated-spec/altair/beacon-chain.md

     participant_reward = Gwei(max_participant_rewards // SYNC_COMMITTEE_SIZE)
     proposer_reward = Gwei(participant_reward * PROPOSER_WEIGHT // (WEIGHT_DENOMINATOR - PROPOSER_WEIGHT))

-    # Apply participant and proposer rewards
+    # Apply participant and proposer rewards and non-participant penalties
     all_pubkeys = [v.pubkey for v in state.validators]
     committee_indices = [ValidatorIndex(all_pubkeys.index(pubkey)) for pubkey in state.current_sync_committee.pubkeys]
-    participant_indices = [index for index, bit in zip(committee_indices, aggregate.sync_committee_bits) if bit]
+    for participant_index, participation_bit in zip(committee_indices, sync_aggregate.sync_committee_bits):
-    for participant_index in participant_indices:
+        if participation_bit:
             increase_balance(state, participant_index, participant_reward)
             increase_balance(state, get_beacon_proposer_index(state), proposer_reward)
+        else:
+            decrease_balance(state, participant_index, participant_reward)
 ```

 This function verifies that the sync committee included in the block is correct, and computes and applies the rewards for participants.
 The signature verification logic is simple: sync committee members are expected to sign the block header, and the signing root is computed from the block header root and the domain (much like all BLS signatures in the beacon chain protocol sign messages with domains attached for anti-replay-rpotection reasons).
 The signature is verified against the subset of sync committee members that participated, which can be determined from the sync committee and the bitfield.

 There is some subtlety in correctly computing the rewards.
-The goal is for maximum possible total sync committee rewards to equal `8/64` of the base reward for the _total_ validator set (so that _in the long term, on average_, a perfectly participating validator gets `8/64` of the base reward per epoch for their sync committee participation.
+The goal is for maximum possible total sync committee rewards to equal `2/64` of the base reward for the _total_ validator set (so that _in the long term, on average_, a perfectly participating validator gets `2/64` of the base reward per epoch for their sync committee participation.
 The base reward itself is per-epoch, and sync committees are per-slot, so to get the total reward per-slot, we take the total base reward and further divide it by `SLOTS_PER_EPOCH`.
 This gives us `max_participant_rewards`, the maximum possible combined reward to the whole sync committee in one slot.

 We get the `participant_reward` (the reward to each participant) by dividing the `max_participant_rewards` by the size of the committee.
 Proposer rewards for including signatures are set to `8/56` of the rewards for producing the signatures, [just like in the rest of the protocol](#aside-proposer-rewards-in-altair).

+Note the decision to apply online rewards _and_ offline penalties for sync committee membership.
+This decision was taken because it reduces the variance in rewards that a validator gets, while keeping the same incentive for participating vs not participating.

 ### Epoch processing